-- 1. Begin by locating, selecting, and installing the correct software from the Sealevel software driver database. - 2.
-Select the Part Number (3502) for your device from the listing. - 3.
-Click the 'Download Now' button for SeaCOM for Windows. - 4.
+- 1. Begin by locating, selecting, and installing the correct software from the website SeaCOM software. - 2.
+Select the "SeaCOM for Windows" download link. - 3.
 The setup file will automatically detect the operating environment and install the proper components.

 To confirm that the SeaCOM driver has been successfully installed, click on the 'Start' button, and then select 'All Programs'.
 You should see the 'SeaCOM' program folder listed.